sgerloff/dnd5e_CR_ML/README.md

 ## Logistic regression for 4 features (Sanity Check)
 To get going, lets see if this task can be trivially solved by feeding three key numeric features: The average hit points, the sum of attributes, the number of skill proficiencies and the number of save proficiencies.
 Note: This should fail and give high bias, as even experienced humans should not be able to give the right call with this information.
-The results is summarized in the following learning curve:
+The results are summarized in the following learning curve:

 ![alt text](https://github.com/sgerloff/dnd5e_CR_ML/blob/master/data/leaning_curve_logistic_regression.png)